Anna Perenna

 Anna Perenna was an old Roman deity of the circle or "ring" of the year, as indicated by the name (per annum).

 Festival

-Anna Perenna's festival fell on the Ides of March (March 15), which would have marked the first full moon in the year in the old lunar Roman calendar when March was reckoned as the first month of the year, and was held at the goddess' grove at the first milestone on the Via Flaminia.
+Anna Perenna's festival fell on the Ides of March (March 15), which would have marked the first full moon in the year in the old lunar Roman calendar when March was recognized as the first month of the year, and was held at the goddess' grove at the first milestone on the Via Flaminia.
 It was much frequented by the city plebs.
 Macrobius records that offerings were made to her ut annare perannareque commode liceat, i.e., "that the circle of the year may be completed happily" and that people sacrificed to her both publicly and privately.
 Johannes Lydus says that public sacrifice and prayers were offered to her to secure a healthy year.
 Ovid in his Fasti (3.523) provides a vivid description of her outdoor festival: